Pathoschild/smapi-mod-dump/source/~JohnsonNicholas/LunarDisturbances/README.md

 ## Changelog
 1.0.8
 - Feature to turn off moon display added
-- Updates for SMAPI 3.0 started.
+- Updated for SMAPI 3.0
 - Moon no longer watches you break down your financial report.
 - Some debug lines removed
 - Updated the integration logger text
+- i18n fixes for solar eclipse and phase names
+- Blood Moon notification added
+- Chinese translation added thanks to FarAways!

 1.0.7
 - Updated for SDV 1.3.32